Smithgift/Transmission/nonmd/StorySoFar.md

 The Dragon Trogdolyte Tribe:

-Drake: an elite adventurer and party leader.\
+Drake: A Salamander and party leader.\
 Kate: A Thinker with Drake's party.\
 Gus: A large and thoughtful worker in Drake's party.\
-Boris: the quartermaster of the Dragon Trog Tribe.
+Boris: The quartermaster of the Dragon Trog Tribe.\
+Peter: A party leader.

 The story so far: